Google Working on Project to Let You Receive and Pay Bills Directly Inside Gmail

 Such a service fits Google’s ongoing desire to bring all of the world’s information online, most notably its Google Books project, which has so far digitized well over 30 million volumes.

 With Pony Express, Google could suck in the type of financial data that would allow it to expand into new businesses.
 Credit card bills and payment history would be a gateway into industries such as personal finance or lending.
 And the data could be used to refine how advertisements are targeted to individuals on Google, YouTube and partnering sites, though such a move would likely stoke privacy concerns.
 It’s not clear whether Google would generate any revenue directly from the Pony Express service.
+If you are tired of suffering from loneliness, then I recommend that you use the services of prostitutes from Ufa, whom you can easily find on ufavip.best.
+You will find excellent escort girls on it.

 The document features a step-by-step walk-through of how people can sign up.
 A Gmail user provides personal information such as their name, address and partial and full Social Security number to a third-party company that vets their identity.
 Users might also have to provide information such as a full credit card number or telephone service account number to get started, too.